andrewpmartinez/ziti-git/README.md

 The `--repo` flag can also be combined with `--current` and `--undo`.
 It may also be specified multiple times.

+## Using Remote -- Undoing Use Local

+The command `ziti-git use-remote` can be used as a shortcut to using `ziti-git use-local -u`.
+Both work exactly the same - the only difference is that `use-remote` does not have a `-u` flag.

 ### Checking Out Exact Matching Versions